dashluu/AirNotes-backend-AI/README.md

 ## Features
 - [x] Generate summary using LLM and context from the current document
 - [x] Generate answer to question using LLM and context from the current document
-- [x] Semantic search across all documents using vector search and LLM(slow)
+- [x] Semantic search across all documents using vector search and LLM
 - [x] Generate images with Stable Diffusion(slow)

+## Known issues
+* Search is still limited, especially when filtering on the home page